Luis Barreto

-Luis Xavier Barreto (born 14 October 1980) is an Indian footballer who used to play as a goalkeeper for East Bengal FC in the I-League.
+Luis Xavier Barreto (born 14 October 1980) is an Indian former footballer who used to play as a goalkeeper for East Bengal FC in the I-League.

 Career

 Mumbai (loan)

 Singh made his debut for Churchill Brothers S.C. on 19 January 2013 during an I-League match against East Bengal F.C. at the Salt Lake Stadium in Kolkata, West Bengal in which he came on as an 89th-minute substitute for Steven Dias; Churchill Brothers won the match 3–0.

 Mohammedan (loan)

 After the 2012–13 season ended, Barreto signed with IMG-Reliance to join their Indian Super League but due to objection from the I-League clubs in which they said they would not sign any players who joined the ISL it meant that Barreto would be without a club for a long period of time.
 Then, on 30 October 2013, it was announced that Mohammedan S.C. had broken that barrier when they signed Barreto on loan.